Sales Automation

 In the context of the complete B2B lead generation process, agentic workflows sit in the middle layers:

-You do not need agents for everything.
+You don't need agents for everything.
 Use them where human judgment was the bottleneck.

-The logical endpoint of agentic workflows is a sales agent that can run entire campaigns autonomously: build its own lists based on ICP criteria, research prospects, write personalized sequences, send them, handle replies, book meetings, and report on performance -- with a human reviewing results weekly rather than managing each step daily.
+The logical endpoint of agentic workflows is a sales agent that can run entire campaigns on its own.
+Build its own lists from ICP criteria, research prospects, write personalized sequences, send them, handle replies, book meetings, and report on performance.
+A human reviews results weekly instead of managing each step daily.

-We are not fully there yet.
-Today's best systems still need human oversight on the output quality, and there are edge cases that agents handle poorly.
+We're not fully there yet.
+Today's best systems still need human oversight on output quality, and there are edge cases that agents handle poorly.
 But the trajectory is clear.
-The companies building agentic systems now will have a significant cost and speed advantage over those that do not.
+Companies building agentic systems now will have a real cost and speed advantage over those that don't.

 For an example of what this looks like in practice for a real client, read how we automated 80% of our client's outbound process.